 - Service members are automatically insured under SGLI for the maximum coverage unless they elect in writing to reduce the amount of coverage or cancel it entirely.

-- Upon the death of the service member, SGLI payment is made by the Office of Servicemembers Group Life Insurance.
+- Upon the death of the service member, the SGLI payment is made by the Department of Veterans Affairs’ Office of Servicemembers Group Life Insurance.

-TSGLI is a rider added to SGLI which provides financial assistance to service members who have incurred certain physical losses due to traumatic injuries.
+TSGLI is a rider added to SGLI that provides financial support to service members who have incurred certain physical losses due to traumatic injuries.

 - Benefits range from $25,000 to $100,000 depending on the nature of the loss.